Scandi

 WHAT IS IT?

 Scandi is short for Scandinavian, as in Scandinavian Dance, and features dances popular in the Scandinavian countries of Sweden, Norway, Denmark and the Alpine regions of Europe—and now, thanks to HCD, right here in Connecticut.
 You’ve maybe heard of schottis, hambo, polska, springar, springleik, pols, snoa, mazurka?
 How about Alpine zwiefacher?
-Well, now you can learn them and dance them compliments of HCD’s newest dance series.
+Well, now you can learn them and dance them compliments of this special HCD dance series.
 These are couple turning dances, some of which even resemble swing dances.
-For a typical example, see the hambo here.
+For a typical example, see the hambo danced here.

 THE PARTICULARS